Afghanistan: Taliban says its rockets struck Kandahar airport | DW | 01.08.2021

 There were no immediate reports of casualties.

-Kandahar's air base is vital to providing the logistics and air support needed to keep militants from overrunning Afghanistan's second-biggest city.
+Kandahar airport is also home to an Afghan Air Force base, which is vital for providing the logistics and air support needed to keep militants from overrunning Afghanistan's second-biggest city.

 Though militants have made rapid territorial advancements in rural areas, the group has not made gains in major cities.